MadameG1t/QA-Portfolio/STLC/testplan.md

 **What is the functionality of the product?
 Existing and to be added functionality.**
 (funcitonality is what has been tested before, new functionality is what is to be testes)

-The functionality of the product is to sell consumable products for daily life, food, drinks and home supplies.
+The existing functionality of the product includes registering to the website as a user log in/register, to browse for products, to make a purchase.

-The existing functionality considers the selection of products, the birth date entry to confirm age above 16, adding a rating from 1 to 5 stars to the product, registering user and have favourite items saved.
+The added functionalities are confirm age above 16 as a alcohol purchase requirement, rating system from 1 to 5 stars available to users to rate the purchased products and ensuring the user pays a fair shipping cost according to location and price of purchase.

 ### **2. Design the Test Strategy**